 INTRODUCTION TO ONTARIO Almost half of all immigrants to Canada continue to choose Ontario as their new home.1 Ontario is proud of its multicultural society and it is a diverse centre of international trade and commerce.
-POPULATION AND GEOGRAPHY Ontario is the largest province by population (over 13 million).
-Most Ontarians live in urban centres located near the southern border of the province, next to the Great Lakes.
-In general, towns and communities in the northern areas of the province are smaller.
+POPULATION AND GEOGRAPHY Ontario is the largest province by population (over 14 million).
+Most Ontarians in urban live centres located near the southern border of the province, next to the Great In general, Lakes. towns and communities in the northern areas of the province are smaller.
 The names of many cities and towns in Ontario reflect the province's rich Aboriginal history and heritage: Ontario comes from the Iroquoian word "kanadario," which means "beautiful lake" or "sparkling water."
 Ontario is the fourth largest geographically of the 10 provinces and three territories that make up Canada.
 To give you an idea of its size, Ontario is approximately twice as big as France and about one-third the size of India.
 Learn about planning a trip in Ontario at the Government of Ontario's official tourism website: ontariotravel.net Enjoy Ontario's natural environments by visiting an Ontario provincial park.
-Learn more at provincialparks.ca LANGUAGES English is the most common language spoken in the province and is the primary language of business.
+Learn more at ontarioparks.com LANGUAGES English is the most common language spoken in the province and is the primary language of business.
 French is used in Ontario's Francophone communities and is taught to all Ontario schoolchildren.
 If you are fluent in both French and English, you will have an advantage when you look for a job.
 ECONOMY Ontario has a diverse economy.
 In the southern part of the province you will find financial services, the hospitality industry, manufacturing, life sciences and information and telecommunication technology.
 In the northern part of the province, the economy has been based historically on natural resources.
 Principal industries include mining, forestry and hydroelectricity.
-Learn more about Ontario's economy at the Ministry of Finance: www.fin.gov.on.ca or findlink.at/economy 1 Source: Citizenship and Immigration Canada: cic.gc.ca or indlink.at/prstats
+Learn more about Ontario's economy at the Ministry of Finance: ontario.ca or findlink.at/economy 1 Source: Citizenship and Immigration Canada: canada.ca or findlink.at/prstats